15+ Consignment Shops Near You (And Online)

 6. Vestiaire Collective

-Vestiare Collective is an online consignment shop that helps you sell men’s and women’s clothing, accessories, and you can even sell jewelry.
-The site does feature some children’s clothing as well.
+Vestiare Collective is an online consignment shop where you can sell men’s and women’s clothing and accessories, as well as jewelry.
+The site also features some children’s clothing.

 You start by listing the items you want to sell using the Vestiaire Collective app.
-The company’s website says the app is easy to use and that you can list your item in about 60 seconds.
+The company’s website says the app is easy to use, and you can list your item in about 60 seconds.

 Vestiaire Collective’s curators will optimize the photos you use in your listing.
 Once your item sells, you ship to Vestiaire Collective for free.